 This means you get more spectacular HDR performance than any of the other TVs here, and beautiful realistic colours.
 Panasonic's TVs are also tuned to be as close to Hollywood mastering monitors as possible, meaning that what you'll see on this TV is the same as what editors and directors see when getting the look of their movies right.

-But for movie lovers, there's no better TV on the planet – by a hair, this is the most richly cinematic set we've ever seen, as our full Panasonic HZ2000 review explains.
+For movie lovers, there's no better TV – by a hair, this is the most richly cinematic set we've ever seen, as our full Panasonic JZ2000 review explains.
 Sadly, it's not available in the US.

-The 55-inch LG BX is living proof that you can buy an excellent OLED TV without having to sell a kidney.
-No OLED TVs are actively cheap, but this is one of the lowest-priced, thanks to a series of price cuts, yet doesn't skimp on quality.
+The 55-inch LG B1 is living proof that you can buy an excellent OLED TV without having to sell a kidney.
+No OLED TVs are actively cheap, but this is one of the lowest-priced and it doesn't skimp on quality.

-Like most of the TVs on this list, the sound is a bit weedy compared to the picture.
+Where have the corners been cut?
+The B1 has LG's A7 Gen 4 AI processor, which is a step down from the A9 in the C1, and the panel is a little less bright.
+But it still delivers excellent picture quality and motion handling, AI brightness and face enhancing, and Dolby Vision IQ.
+There's Dolby Atmos too. but like most of the TVs on this list the sound is a bit weedy compared to the picture.
 You’d be best advised to buy one of the best soundbars to go with this set, but the same is true of all top TVs apart from those more expensive models which already have soundbars built in.

 Looking for a TV that gives you a complete audiovisual upgrade in a compact package?
 The 48-inch version of this TV is unparalleled for this – not only is it the joint-smallest OLED TV (LG and Sony both make 48-inch models too, now), but it has a Dolby Atmos sound system built into the stand, including real upfiring drivers.
 It's like buying a TV and soundbar, but it takes up less space, and costs less than buying them separately.
 We love it.